 Dr. Fernando Otero completed his PhD in 2010.
 The title of his PhD Thesis was "New Ant Colony Optimisation Algorithms for Hierarchical Classification of Protein Functions".
-Fernando is now a Lecturer at the School of Computing, University of Kent (Medway campus)."
+After his PhD, Fernando worked as a post-doc research associate at Kent, and he is now a Lecturer at the School of Computing, University of Kent (Medway campus).

-Dr. Sid Ghosh completed his PhD in 2009.
+Dr. Siddartha Ghosh completed his PhD in 2009.
 The title of his PhD thesis was "A Machine Learning Approach to Robust Autonomous Detection of Defective Pixels in Image Sensor Arrays".
-Sid is now a post-doc research associate at University of Southampton.

 Dr. Nicholas Holden completed his PhD in 2008.
 The title of his PhD thesis was "Improving the Hierarchical Classification of Protein Functions with Swarm Intelligence".